aptos-labs/developer-docs/docs/reference/glossary.md

 ### API

 - An **Application Programming Interface (API)** is a set of protocols and tools that allow users to interact with Aptos blockchain nodes and client networks via external applications.
 Aptos offers a REST API to communicate with our nodes.
-- Try out the [Aptos API](https://aptos.dev/nodes/aptos-api-spec/) and see [documentation](../apis/fullnode-rest-api.md) for more details.
+- See [documentation](../apis/fullnode-rest-api.md) for more details.

 ### APT